 “Greet all people with a smile.”

 Extended School Year Services (ESY) is an alternative to summer camp.
 ESY is for students with an Individualized Education Program (IEP) who need additional school days to receive a Free Appropriate Public Education (FAPE) and prolonged periods of time off will have a negative impact on them.
 The summer course work is offered in accordance with the students IEP and at no cost to the parents of the child.
 It must also meet the standards of the State Educational Authority.
 ESY usually runs half a day for four weeks.

 Need more help in your camp selection?
 Special Needs Kids Info offers an excellent list of questions to ask during your research!

 Interested in finding a Jewish overnight camp, but unsure of where to begin?
 There are a variety of camp options to explore!
 Foundation for Jewish Camp serves as an advocate and resource for nonprofit Jewish camps and promotes inclusion but does not provide direct service.
 Through their advanced search option, you can find information about camps throughout the country that have inclusion opportunities.

-Summer 2020 Here is a list of summer programs in Miami Dade compiled by UM CARD.
+Here is a list of summer camps compiled by UM CARD

 Camp Experts & Teen Summers

 Camp Experts & Teen Summers is a FREE referral service matching the needs of your entire family with the best summer experience: sleep away camps, pre-college, travel, community service, special needs, inclusion programs, academic assistance and more.
 Visit Camp Experts and KarenMeister.com